cks1234/FakeShop/README.md

 ## Installation

-1. npm install
+1. cd app && npm install
 2. cd server && npm install
-3. From the project root directory, run: npm run dev
+3. cd server && node index.js

-4. cd server && node index.js
+4. From the app directory, run: npm run dev

 The frontend will be available at http://localhost:3000, and the backend will run at http://localhost:5000.